 How File Integrity Monitoring Works

 - A Database: This database stores information on the original state of your files and configurations as cryptographic hashes.
+Advanced FIM solutions also store the original file(s) in the event of initiating a roll-back to restore to a previous baseline of operation.

 Other Elements of File Integrity Monitoring Tools

 If your organization chooses to divide security responsibilities among multiple personnel, you may be able to create customized dashboards and access permissions in the management console, to provide up-to-date information on the area of your network or environment, for every individual's area of responsibility.
+Enterprise FIM tools should enable multi-tenancy capability.

 Integration with Complimentary Tools